MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 ### Standard R web services

  These web services offer fast execution and scoring of arbitrary R code and R models.
 They can contain R code, models, and model assets.
-They can also take specific inputs and provide specific outputs for those who are integrating the services inside their applications.
+They can also take specific inputs and provide specific outputs for those users who are integrating the services inside their applications.

 Standard web services, like all web services, are identified by their name and version.
 Additionally, a standard web service is also defined by any R code, models, and any necessary model assets.
 When publishing a standard web service, you must also define the required inputs and any output the application developers use to integrate the service in their applications.